lagom/lagom/docs/manual/scala/gettingstarted/Installation.md

 * [Installing sbt](#sbt)
 * [Proxy setup](#proxy-setup)

-When your environment is ready, follow the instructions for [Creating and running Hello World](GettingStarted).
+When your environment is ready, follow the instructions for [Creating and running Hello World|GettingStarted].

 ## JDK